StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

     **Name**

-    Enter a recognizable name for the authentication provider in TheHive.
+    Enter a recognizable name for the identity provider (IdP) in TheHive.

     Example: *Microsoft Entra ID*

     **Identity provider metadata type**

-    Select how TheHive retrieves configuration information for the identity provider—either from an XML file or a URL.
+    Select how TheHive retrieves configuration information for the IdP—either from an XML file or a URL.

     * If you choose *url*, provide the full link to the metadata document.